byu-cs329/hw2-specification-blackbox/README.md

 # Problems

-1. **(30 points)** Consider the **Queue** class that implements a queue with a *rotating array*.
-The success of testing depends on what is expected and that is defined by the specification.
-The specification should be *model based* and state properties relative to a *model class* which in this case is a queue; alternatively, a specification can be more formal stating how the internal state of the class changes on each method and ultimately represents the model state.
+1. **(30 points)** Write a specification for a **Queue** class.

+  Consider the **Queue** class that implements a queue with a *rotating array*.
+Testing the implementation depends on an expected behavior that is defined by a specification.
+Any specification for testing should be *model based* and declaratively state properties relative to a *model* with a *well defined state*.
+The specification makes clear how the state is referenced and changed by each method.
 For example, in a queue, the *size()* method returns the size of the queue.
-The specification does not say *how that size is computed* nor does is say *how the size is represented by the implementation*.
-It only says that *size()* returns the length of the queue and does not change the state of the queue.
-This specification approach is model based stating properties based on the more abstract model of a queue leaving out specific details to how the queue is implemented.
-Alternatively, any formal specification used to prove properties of the queue would need to map the actual implementation details to the model state and reason directly about implementation details.
+The specification does not say *how that size is computed* nor does is say *how the size is represented by any implementation*.
+It only says that *size()* returns the number of elements in the queue and does not change the state of the queue.
+As such, model based specification leaves out details to how a class is implemented and rather states declaratively how the class behaves.
+If the goal is to formally verify that a class implements a specification, then it becomes necessary to map the actual implementation to the model state.
 For black-box testing, model-based specification is typically the correct level of specification.

+  The state of the model for this specification is an array.
+Use the below notation in the specification:

+     * Elements can be compared for equality as in `x = y`
+     * `Q` is the current state of the queue in any method (e.g., it is like the `this` pointer only rather than `this` it is `Q` for readability)
+     * `fresh()` creates an empty queue
+     * `size(Q)` returns the number of elements in the queue
+     * `Q[i]` returns the element at location `i` in `Q` for `0 <= i < size(Q)`
+     * `old(Q)` is the previous state of `Q` to use in `ensures` clauses (e.g., provide a means to compare the pre-method state, `old(Q)`,  to the post method state, `Q`)

-    **Part A:** Write a model-based specification for the **Queue** class (the requires and ensures clauses as shown in class).
+  **Part A:** Write the model based specification for each method of the **Queue** class assuming the queue has unlimited capacity.

-    **Part B:** Identify invariants on the internal state of the **Queue** that must hold in order for the rotating-queue implementation to behave according to the queue model it is implementing.
-An important role of the specification is to make clear a sufficient set of requirements at each method to ensure that any invariants needed for correct model behavior hold.
+  **Part B:** Write any additional *requires* for each method such that each method is constrained so that it behaves like the model queue.
+In other words, identify invariants on the internal state of the rotating-queue implementation that must hold for the implementation to behave according to the queue model it is implementing.

-2. **(20 points)** Consider the method *ff* in the class **Misc** with its specification.
+2. **(20 points)** Refine the specification and write tests for the method *ff* in class **Misc**.

     **Part A:** the precondition in the `@requires` clause can be weakened, meaning that it can be less restrictive in certain situations.
 Write that weaker clause.